Facebook Pixel - PageView Event

 Volunteering at the Food Bank Makes People Happy

 The act of volunteering is also beneficial for your mental well-being, according to the National Alliance on Mental Health.
 Studies have shown that helping others can reduce stress, boost self-esteem, and improve overall happiness.
 When you volunteer at the Food Bank, you’re not just sorting food – you’re directly impacting the lives of families facing food and nutrition insecurity.
-The sense of fulfillment and purpose that comes from helping those in need can have a profound positive effect on your mental health.
+The sense of fulfillment and purpose that comes from helping neighbors can have a profound positive effect on your mental health.

 Make an Impact in Your Community